diefergil/personal-notes/docs/python/cli/click.md

 @click.group()
 def cli():
-    """This is the main entry point."""
+    '''This is the main entry point.'''
     pass

 cli.add_command(group1)